This post may include affiliate links. Thank you for your support.

 • Salt: Kosher salt gets mixed with the sugar and spice coating to balance the sweetness.
 You can also sprinkle flaky sea salt over the nuts as they cool if you’d like.

-How to make candied walnuts with brown sugar?
+How to make maple candied walnuts

 Prep everything in just 10 minutes, then get them in the oven!
 You’ll only need to stir once before taking them out to cool, leaving you plenty of time to tackle something else.